maustrauk/maustrauk/README.md

 ### Hello 👋

 Hi, I'm Iaroslav!
 I'm a full stack web developer who is passionate about making tools to limit repetitive problem solving and facilitate effective collaboration.

+🔭 I’m currently working on migration from Kartra to Elementor WordPress at SuperPurposes company.

+🌱 I’m currently learning at LambdaSchool.

+💬 Ask me about: HTML, CSS, JS, Java, Python, SQL, React.js, Node.js, JavaSpring, WordPress, Elementor, Kartra, Slack, Trello, Figma, Whimsical, Heroku, Netlify.

-Find me around:
+👯 Find me around:
 * Sharing updates on [LinkedIn](https://www.linkedin.com/in/iaroslav-mokroguz-b1448b132/)
+* Posting some stuff at [FaceBook](https://www.facebook.com/iaroslav.mokroguz/)

+📫 How to reach me: maustrauk@gmail.com
 <!--
 **maustrauk/maustrauk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.